redfox2045/ceg-4900-lab1/README.md

 regarding your AWS Educate account for this class.
 We will be using AWS to create virtual environments for you to use to complete the tasks given.

-### A Note on Ethics
-Much of the material in these labs could be used to gain access to a wide array of systems both on and off campus.
-I would like to remind everyone that gaining access to such systems without permission would be a violation of Wright Way policy (and possibly several laws) which can be punishable up to expulsion from the University (or a criminal suit being brought against the student.

-That being said we are here to learn, if you suspect/discover that a site or server may be vulnerable please bring it up in class so that we can discuss proper methods of requesting permission to perform a pen test and proper remediation.

 ### Objectives
 1. Become familiar with creating lab environments via AWS CloudFormation files
 3. Brush up on networking topics needed for this course including: